-With the latest news making headlines about the whistleblowing of American Edward Snowden, the United States of America today addressed the issue on US cracking down China on the cyber.
+With the latest news making headlines about the whistleblowing of American Edward Snowden, the United States of America today addressed the issue of the US cracking down China on the internet.

 In an interview with Elise Labott of CNN, US Secretary of State John Kerry says the leaked information is not its surveillance activities on the Chinese people but its US surveillance activities anonymously.

 “Anonymously in order to be able to track terrorism.
 And if there is an act of terrorism or some linkage that is appropriate.” – Secretary Kerry

 Secretary Kerry says whatever the surveillance it could be anywhere in the world.

 “So this is completely anonymous, completely random.” – Secretary Kerry

 He adds it’s really inappropriate for people to be believing that this is somehow an invasion of their privacy, because he explains that there’s no person identified with any of this unless a court were to approve it.